jpfulton/blog/content/blog/2023-08-02-gatsby-remark-copy-button/index.md

 [Gatsby](https://www.gatsbyjs.com/) plugin to create one that was compatible with both modern Gatsby versions **and** the use of MDX.
 As a result, I built one.

-This post covers that plugin implementation and use in a Gatsby site.
+This post covers the **[gatsby-remark-copy-button](https://github.com/jpfulton/gatsby-remark-copy-button)** plugin implementation and its use in a Gatsby site.

 The plugin package may be used with both of the following packages.
 However, it was tested primarily with the MDX plugin.